qlicker/qlicker/README.md

 }
 ```

+If you do not include the s3 credentials, the app will still run but image uploading will not work.
+If you do not have these credentials, you can use an [S3 Emulator](https://github.com/jubos/fake-s3).

 3. Install the node packages.
 ```
 meteor npm install
 ```

+Note, if you use `npm install` instead of `meteor npm install`, you will need to manually delete the `node_modules` directory, and then run `meteor npm install`.

 4. Run the program.
 ```
 meteor --settings settings.json
 ```

-Note, if you use `npm install` instead of `meteor npm install`, you will need to manually delete the `node_modules` directory, and then run `meteor npm install`.

 To run tests locally
 `npm run test:unit-watch` or `npm run test:app-watch`